 Research Funding Requests

 Students may apply for up to $400 in travel costs associated with presenting at one conference per academic year.
+Only conferences outside a 30 mile radius of Chicago will be considered for full funding.
+Conferences within range of the city may be eligible for reimbursement of conference fees only.
 To be considered for funding, you must apply online BEFORE you travel, https://gsps.luc.edu/.
-Once travel has been completed, please submit original receipts, conference documents and a completed Reimbursement Form to the Awards Coordinator in the Graduate School.
+Once travel has been completed, please submit original receipts, conference documents and a completed reimbursement form to the Awards Coordinator in the Graduate School.
 The award money will be allocated on a first come, first served basis, so students should apply as soon as they have confirmation of acceptance to participate in a conference.
+Applications will stop being accepted once travel funds have been exhausted.

 Research Mentoring Program